elizabeth-poggie/elizabeth-poggie/_content/notes/08-user-interfaces.md

 </html>
 ```

-... but why?
+## ... but why?

-The browser parses this file from top to bottom, so if we put the script element in the head section and we happen to have a lot of JavaScript code, it will get busy parsing that code instead of actually rendering that page.Imagine opening up a page and seeing a blank screen. `(bad news)`
+The browser parses this file from top to bottom, so if we put the script element in the head section and we happen to have a lot of JavaScript code, it will get busy parsing that code instead of actually rendering that page.
+Imagine opening up a page and seeing a blank screen? `(bad news)`

-by adding it at the bottom of the body section we can be confident that the browser rendered all other elements before the script tag.
-WHat if we want to modify an element before it's been rendered `(i m p o s s i b l e)`
+By adding our `<script>` at the bottom of the body section we can be confident that the browser rendered all other elements before the script tag.

 ## From DevTools to Code